-If your deck is made from an expensive hardwood, for example teak, you definitely want to use a decking oil to enhance the natural look and texture of this type of wood.
-Cheaper decking materials such as pine will do better with a decking paint.
+If your deck is made from expensive hardwood, for example, teak, you definitely want to use a decking oil to enhance the natural look and texture of this type of wood.
+Cheaper decking materials such as pine will do better with decking paint.

 Decking oil, decking paint, or decking stain: which do you need?

 There's a wide range of decking treatments out there, and it can be confusing.
 As a general rule, we'll say that decking oils are primarily for nourishing and restoring your deck, not altering its appearance.